eigenreza/agentic-financial-risk-assistant/docs/risk_methodology.md

 **Limitations:**
 - Volatility is backward-looking.
 It measures past price variation, not future risk.
-- The square-root-of-time scaling assumes returns are independently and identically distributed — an assumption that breaks down during volatility clustering.
+- The square-root-of-time scaling assumes returns are independently and identically distributed, an assumption that breaks down during volatility clustering.
 - A longer estimation window provides a more stable estimate but is slower to react to regime changes.

 ---